Massive resort development planned in southern Lake County

 The first phase also includes rezoning a 12.75-acre undeveloped site in Middletown for workforce housing and approval of an off-site well site near the intersection of Highway 29 and Butts Canyon Road and water supply pipeline location.

-Butts Canyon Road was the first road into Lake County in 1850, was used as an emigrant route by the U.S. Army in 1854 and was constructed between 1860-62 by Napa and Lake counties, according to a historical marker.
+Butts Canyon Road, the first road into Lake County in 1850, was used as an emigrant route by the U.S. Army in 1854 and was constructed between 1860-62 by Napa and Lake counties, according to a historical marker.

 Lotusland Investment Holdings Inc. bought 16,000 acres of the Guenoc Ranch property in 2016, a year after portions of the property were burned in the Valley Fire.